-For the Spring 2021 term, the University of St. Augustine for Health Sciences (USAHS) will offer labs and hands-on skills reinforcement intensives for students in its master’s and doctoral programs in Physical Therapy, Occupational Therapy, Speech-Language Pathology and Nursing starting February 8, 2021 on its Austin, Texas campus, as well as its Dallas, Texas campus, during designated hours each day for the duration of the Spring Term, which is scheduled to conclude April 24, 2021.
+For the Summer 2021 term, the University of St. Augustine for Health Sciences (USAHS) will offer labs and hands-on skills reinforcement intensives for students in its master’s and doctoral programs in Physical Therapy, Occupational Therapy, Speech-Language Pathology and Nursing starting May 10, 2021 on its Austin, Texas campus, as well as its Dallas, Texas campus, during designated hours each day for the duration of the Summer Term, which is scheduled to conclude August 19, 2021.
 Students will participate in lab and skills reinforcement activities in small groups for several hours in each session.
-To ensure distancing, lab and skills sessions will be staggered over 7 days per week throughout the Spring Term.
+To ensure distancing, lab and skills sessions will be staggered over 7 days per week throughout the Summer Term.
 Students will be accompanied by a faculty member at each session.
-Course instruction will remain fully online for the Spring 2021 Term.
+Course instruction will remain fully online for the Summer 2021 Term.
 This means there will be no in-person lectures on campus during the term.
 Students, faculty and essential support staff will come to campus only for skills reinforcement intensives and lab-related activities, and to support virtual learning and some limited research activities.